Skip to content

 Jumbi Undō is performed as a fixed and standardized series of exercises.

-The order is consistent and followed without variation in training.
+The order is consistent and is followed in the same way in training and instruction.

-Each exercise builds upon the previous one and forms part of a continuous whole.
+Each exercise builds on the previous one and forms part of a coherent whole.

 Progression